terrywbrady/UsingAppScript/PITCHME.md

 +++
 ##### Example 1: A Web Service to Upload a CSV to Google Sheets
-- Load data to CSV
+- Load data from CSV
 - Disable auto-correct in all cells

 +++